School and nursery staff to strike over pay

 School and early years staff will join waste and recycling workers who have already started strike action.

-Unison said a total of 13,000 would be involved.
+Unison said a total of 13,000 members would be involved.

 It will see schools, early years centres and nurseries disrupted in Aberdeenshire, Clackmannanshire, East Renfrewshire, Glasgow City, Inverclyde, Orkney, North Lanarkshire, Stirling and South Lanarkshire.

+But unions have said there is not enough detail about how it will affect the lowest paid workers.

+Unite and the GMB are also involved in the dispute, with representatives from Cosla and the unions due to hold further talks on Tuesday.

-Johanna Baxter, Unison Scotland's head of local government, said the union continued to be involved in negotiations to try and find a solution.
+Johanna Baxter, Unison Scotland's head of local government, said unions were still trying to find a solution.

-Ms Baxter said many Unison members were struggling with fuel, food and household bills, and accused both Cosla and the Scottish government of "dragging their heels" over a pay offer.
+She said many members were struggling with fuel, food and household bills, and accused both Cosla and the Scottish government of "dragging their heels" over a pay offer.

 She added: "So far we have only had an offer of talks - we have not had a pay offer.